userfrosting/UserFrosting/README.md

 -----

 Thanks to user @r3wt for help with the CSRF and improved hashing, and @lilfade for significant contributions in getting `butterflyknife` ready and tested for release.

+Thanks to @arochwer for translating system messages into internationalized Spanish!

 The back end account management system is derived from [UserCake 2.0.2](http://usercake.com), while the dashboard and admin account features are based on the SB Admin Template by [Start Bootstrap](http://startbootstrap.com).
 Other key frameworks and plugins used in this system are: